 The environmental impact of ‘regular’ latex or bucket paint is significantly lower compared to spray paint.
 We hope that all paint suppliers will be able to provide more accurate numbers in the future.
 However, we don’t need the exact figures now to know that there’s a big difference between the environmental impact of (acrylic) spray paint and latex.

-For larger murals using latex also helps to cover more area of wall, while using less paint.
+For larger murals using latex also helps to cover more area of the wall, while using less paint.
 All in all saving a lot of material usage.
-Not only are your doing less harm to the environment... it is good for you wallet too!
+Not only are you doing less harm to the environment...
+It is good for your wallet too!

 03. Try out water-based paint

-Our main message: the newer types of spray paints which are water-based, release fewer harmful VOC emissions compared to acrylic or oil based spray paint.
+Our advice: the newer types of spray paints which are water-based, release fewer harmful VOC emissions compared to acrylic or oil based spray paint.
 Use water-based paint if you can!

-So the next time you go out and paint.
-Consider these three options mentioned above.
-We don’t promote any products but just want to provide you with hints to paint more consciously and safely.
+We don’t promote any products but just want to provide you with hints to paint more environmentally conscious and safely.